Pumpkin for diabetes

 In fact those enjoying 8 coloured foods every day have a 33% lower all-cause of death; that's massive.
 Part of the reason is that insulin resistance is far better controlled.

 The pumpkin family, Curcubita Maxima, is actually used in many countries as a traditional remedy for diabetes.
-We suspect that those enjoying whole, unrefined starches like these on a regular basis actually are less likely to get the disease but that remains to be proven.
+We suspect that those enjoying whole, unrefined starches like these on a regular basis actually are less likely to get the disease but that remains to be proved.

 The seeds too are rich in protein, vitamins and the good fats.